spidernet-io/egressgateway/docs/usage/Install.en.md

 1. Change me, select a non-egress gateway node in your cluster

-## Create EgressGatewayPolicy
+## Create EgressPolicy

-By creating an EgressGatewayPolicy CR, you can control which Pod accesses which address needs to go through the egress gateway.
+By creating an EgressPolicy CR, you can control which Pod accesses which address needs to go through the egress gateway.

 ```yaml
 apiVersion: egressgateway.spidernet.io/v1beta1